JacobBersheba89/Data_Analyst_Course/README.md

 ## 📂 My fileworks 📂 ##
 You can chack any document from offered jupiter files...
 It´s just some of my finish work..

+## 📉 Visualization 📊 ##
+The latest updates are related to visualization... several new libraries and ways to visualize data.
+It's a big challenge.
+Python basically allows anything!!!
+I would like to learn and understand it in the future.